 B i o g r a p h y

-Elinor Rolfe Johnson (soprano) graduated from Cambridge University with a Masters degree in Music and studies with Susan Roberts.
-She completed her two years on the Opera school at the Royal Conservatoire of Scotland in Summer of 2013.
+Elinor Rolfe Johnson (soprano) graduated from Cambridge University and the Royal Conservatoire of Scotland with Masters degrees.
 She has performed at venues including the Wigmore Hall, Carnegie Hall, Theatre Royal Glasgow, L'Archeveche and Grand Theatre Aix-en-Provence, St Johns Smith Square, Leeds Town Hall and Snape Maltings.

-Future engagements include tours with the Monteverdi Choir (Beethoven Symphony no.9 and Missa Solemnis), Brahms Requiem at Eton College and Mozart Mass in C minor with York Musical Society.
+Future engagements include recitals at St George's Hanover Square on 27th November and St Margaret's Putney in March 2021, as well as tours with the Monteverdi Choir (Beethoven Symphony no.9 and Missa Solemnis), Brahms Requiem at Eton College and Mozart Mass in C minor with York Musical Society.